 A bright summer day on the Bow River Pathway.

 Do you jump at the chance to spend time by the water?
 I sure do!
 So cycling next to the Bow River is almost as good as it gets.
-This year I decided to ride 85 kilometres from Copperfield to Bowness and back along the Bow River Pathway.
+One time, I decided to ride 85 kilometres from Copperfield to Bowness and back along the Bow River Pathway.
 That took about 4.5 hours.
 The path connects with RiverWalk in downtown East Village (great place for coffee or lunch).
 At this point, you could continue along RiverWalk to Eau Claire Market or to Prince’s Island Park.
 But I crossed over the bridge to continue on the Bow River toward Bowness Park.

 Bow River Bike Path Calgary